open-runtimes/open-runtimes/docs/add-runtime.md

 ### 4.1 Creating your test script
 Create a new folder in `./tests` and name it the same name as the folder where you placed your runtime code.
 For example, if you are creating a runtime for dart 2.12 you would name it `dart-2.12`.

-Next create a new PHP file in the `./tests` folder again and name it the name of your language followed by it's version with **no dots and no spaces**.
+Next create a new PHP file in the `./tests` folder and name it by your language followed by it's version with **no dots and no spaces**.
 For example, if you are creating a runtime for dart 2.12 you would name it `dart212.php`.
 Within this PHP file you will place the following code:

 ```php
 <?php